Affiliate links on Android Authority may earn us a commission. Learn more.

 How to configure Gmail SMTP settings

-If you want to use a desktop email client like Thunderbird or Outlook to send emails from your Gmail address, you must configure Gmail SMTP settings.
+If you want to use a desktop email client like Thunderbird or Outlook to send emails from your Gmail address, you must configure Gmail’s SMTP settings.
 While some email clients do this automatically when you enter your login credentials, some require manual configuration.
-This article will give you the Gmail SMTP settings that you will need to send emails from whichever email client you decide to use.
-The process is easy, takes less than a minute, and requires no technical knowledge.
-All you need to know are the correct settings.
+This article will give you the Gmail SMTP settings you will need to send emails from whichever email client you choose.
+The process is easy, takes less than a minute, and requires no technical knowledge at all.
+All you need to know are the correct settings and where to enter them.

 To configure your Gmail SMTP settings, go into the settings of the desktop email client and look for the SMTP section.
 Then enter the details below in this article.
 If you have two-factor authentication set up on your Gmail account, the password needs to be replaced by an app-specific password from your Gmail security settings.